OctagonAI/octagon-research-demo/README.md

 # 📊 Octagon Research Demo

 A tool to generate investor-ready research reports using the Octagon Agents API and OpenAI models.
-Available both as a CLI and a web-based application.
+This tool can be run either as a command-line interface (CLI) or as a web-based application.

 **This repository serves as a demonstration of how to use the [Octagon API](https://docs.octagonagents.com) for creating AI-powered research tools.**